Last updated on September 13, 2023

 - Fold over the dosa and cook evenly from the both sides.

 - Lastly, serve with Coconut chutney and Sambhar.

 - Before making the other Dosa, reduce the heat to low and clean up the pan by sprinkling some water and then wiping it off with a clean fabric.

-If you’ve tried my Crispy Keto Dosa Recipe then don’t forget to rate the recipe!
-If you’re a non-vegetarian, try my Keto Kaleji Masala and Keto Sri Lankan Fish Curry with similar South Indian flavors.
+If you’ve tried my Crispy Keto Dosa Recipe, then don’t forget to rate the recipe!
+If you’re a non-vegetarian, try my Keto Kaleji Masala and Keto Sri Lankan Fish Curry with similar South Indian flavours.
 You can also follow me on Facebook and Instagram to learn more about my Ketogenic lifestyle.